‘I have no words’: Neymar breaks Pele’s Brazil goal-scoring record

 “It really is a very special day … Neymar is my idol, being able to help him become the top scorer will stay with me forever,” the 22-year-old Rodrygo told Brazilian broadcaster TV Globo.

-Neymar’s most-recent match for Brazil before the victory over Bolivia was the World Cup quarterfinal loss last year to Croatia.
+Neymar’s most recent match for Brazil before the victory over Bolivia was the World Cup quarterfinal loss last year to Croatia.
 He left Qatar with doubts about his future in the national team and did not play the Selecao’s first three games this year.

 New Brazil coach Fernando Diniz said Neymar came to play for Brazil “to score goals, break records, show that he is very much willing to live this [the national team]”.